elixirschool/elixirschool/en/lessons/basics/modules.md

 ```

 As of Elixir 1.8 structs include custom introspection.
-To understand what this means and how it's used let us inspect our `sean` capture:
+To understand what this means and how we are to use it let us inspect our `sean` capture:

 ```elixir
 iex> inspect(sean)
 "#Example.User<name: \"Sean\", roles: [...], ...>"
 ```

-All of our fields are present which for this example is okay but what if we had a protected field we didn't want to include?
+All of our fields are present which is okay for this example but what if we had a protected field we didn't want to include?
-The new `@derive` feature let's us accomplish this so let's update our example so `roles` are no longer included in our output:
+The new `@derive` feature let's us accomplish just this!
+Let's update our example so `roles` are no longer included in our output:

 ```elixir
 defmodule Example.User do